jfabello/genesys-toolkit-install/README.md

 - The following UNIX commands: `curl` and `unzip`.
 - A supported UNIX platform (see [supported platforms](#supported-platforms)).

-The script will generate a detailed error message if a requierement is not met.
+The script will generate a detailed error message if a requirement is not met.

 ## Supported platforms